Pen-y-Fan/solar/docs/user-requests.md

 - Extend the start time to 7pm the previous day.
 - Values after 22:30 the current day, when the import value is null, are shown as 0.
     - Keep as null and don't show the value or calculate a 'Net cost (Import - Export - 15)'
-- Current action: Add a task to section 1.1.x of  `docs/tasks.md`
+- Current action: Add a task to section 1.1.3 of  `docs/tasks.md`
-- Status: Not started
+- Status: Complete

 #### Improve the strategy algorithm